7446Nguyen/COFFEE_RAG/README.md

 MochaMate is a **Retrieval-Augmented Generation (RAG) system** designed to enhance responses by combining **information retrieval** and **natural language generation**.
 This project powers a chatbot that provides **context-aware** and **accurate** answers about coffee-related topics.

 🌐 **Live Website**: [Hipstirred Coffee Chatbot](https://hipstirredcoffee.netlify.app/)
- Please allow a minute for serives to spin up
+ Please allow a minute for services to spin up

 ## 📖 How to Use the Chatbot